Autism School for Maine Teens

-We admit boys and girls in our autism school, ages 13-18, and create an individual program for each of them, challenging them academically and socially in order to get the best from them.
+We admit teens in our autism school, ages 13-17, and create an individual program for each of them, challenging them academically and socially in order to get the best from them.
 It doesn’t matter if your home in Maine is far away from our autism school in Utah.
 We encourage families from all over the country to visit our facilities and see for themselves if our environment would benefit their Maine teens.

 For more information about our autism school, call 844-601-1167.

 Who does Seven Stars help?

 Seven Stars helps Maine teens in a Autism School setting who are struggling with issues similar to those below:

 – Academic Failure

 – Academic Difficulties

 – Technology Addiction

 – Learning Disorders